Basis-Theory/docs/source/includes/api-reference/_atomic_banks.md

 Delete an Atomic Bank by ID in the Tenant.

 <aside class="warning">
 <span>WARNING - The data associated with a deleted Atomic Bank will be removed forever.
-The reference will still exists for audit purposes</span>
+The reference will still exist for audit purposes</span>
 </aside>

 ### Permissions